surftrips.co

 Frequently asked

-Waimea Bay is a reef break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Waimea Bay is a reef bottom, big-wave semi-freefall right-hand reef, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Waimea Bay